 Fan Cultures and Fan Creativity

-In this class, we'll talk about why and how fans make the things we make and how those creations function both as responses to commercial media and ways of connecting with fellow fans.
-We'll read and view examples of fic and vids, and class members are encouraged to draw on their own fandom backgrounds in discussions and papers, but for the most part the class will be about fandom itself rather than specific shows, movies, or books.
+In this class, we talk about why and how fans make the things we make and how those creations function both as responses to commercial media and ways of connecting with fellow fans.
+We read and view examples of fic and vids, and class members are encouraged to draw on their own fandom backgrounds in discussions and papers, but for the most part the class is about fandom itself rather than specific shows, movies, or books.

 In the 2014 version of this class, we read Textual Poachers, by Henry Jenkins; Fic: Why Fanfiction is Taking Over the World, by Anne Jamison; a number of essays from the online open-access journal Transformative Works and Cultures; and some meta (fan-written essays about fans and fandom), most of them reblogged on the class Tumblr and linked from our course Moodle site.

-Assignments include traditional academic papers (examine and respond to scholars' definitions of fans and fandom), creative assignments (make a fan work of your own to share with the class), and hybrid assignments (deliver a presentation persuading your classmates to watch a show or try a fannish activity).
+Assignments include traditional academic papers (examine and respond to scholars' definitions of fans and fandom), creative assignments (make a fan work to share with the class), and hybrid assignments (deliver a presentation persuading classmates to watch a show or try a fannish activity).